-Bhutan Himalayan Adventure CME
+Bhutan Himalayan Adventure WTM

 This Wilderness Medicine CME course takes place in the remote Buddhist kingdom of Bhutan.